sdmx-twg/sdmx-csv/metadata-message/docs/sdmx-csv-field-guide.md

 - Each XHTML value is to be encapsulated in double quotes, e.g. `"<p>This is some ""metadata html""</p>"`.
 Remember that the inner quotes need to be doubled.
 - The CSV format allows fields to contain line breaks if those fields are enclosed in double quotes.
 Thus XHTML values can also contain line breaks.

-# Optional parameter
+# Optional parameters

 The following optional parameter can be added to the HTTP Accept header.
 It needs to be separated by the character combination `"; "`.
-- labels (id|both; default=id): This parameter applies to all Nameable SDMX Artefacts contained in the header and the body of the message:
+- labels (id|name|both; default=id): This parameter applies to all Nameable SDMX Artefacts contained in the header and the body of the message:
   - If the parameter value is `id` then only the id of the Artefacts is displayed.
   - If the parameter value is `both` then the concatenated id and localised name of the Artefacts (see the section on [localised names](#localised-names) on how the message deals with languages) separated by `": "` are displayed.
 Note that the character combination `": "` could also be part of the Artefact name and could therefore occur several times within the concatenated string.
+  - If the parameter value is `name` then the id/value and the name of the artefacts are displayed in separate columns (see *[here](#columns)*), the ID/value column always directly preceding its related localised name column.
 Support of the above non-default parameter is not required by implementers.

 # Examples